MapsPeople/docs/collections/_various/glossary.md

 A Solution is a project for a MapsIndoors Customer.

 A Solution contains one or more Venues.
 Each Venue is made up of one or more Buildings.
 Each Building has one or more Floors.
-Each Floor has one or more Polygons that make up the Locations in the form of Rooms or stand-alone points.
+Each Floor has one or more Locations in the form of Rooms or stand-alone Points of Interest.

 A Solution also contains the Map tiles, and the Route Graph (which is either manually or automatically drawn).
 Venue